ehForwarderBot/ehForwarderBot/docs/guide/walkthrough.rst

 1. Receive, process and display messages from slave channels.
 2. Display a full list of chats from all slave channels.
-3. Offer an interface for the user to use "extra functions" from slave channels.
+3. Offer an interface for the User to use "extra functions" from slave channels.
 4. Process updates from slave channels.
 5. Provide a user-friendly interface as far as possible.